theg1239/the-everything-assistant/services/proxy-service/README.md

 ### POST /mcp

 Streamable MCP endpoint that exposes every capability (including the interactive tools) to MCP clients.
+Include `Authorization: Bearer <ACCESS_TOKEN>` on every request (see the OAuth section above).
 Each MCP request envelope should include a `toolCall` describing which capability to run, for example:

 ```json
 {